On the hunt for an Irish spouse? Or just fancy a bit of craic for St. Valentine's Day? Here's where you could find that special someone in Ireland.

 Not only could you potentially bag a winner but you will also be immersed in a truly exceptional cultural experience.

 Perhaps you are lucky enough to have some distant relatives that like to invite all the American cousins to the grand Irish weddings.
 But fear not, all is not lost if you don’t possess an invitation to such a joyous occasion.

 Wedding crashing can be an adventure in itself but factor in a possible man or woman hunt and you are in for a thrilling day!
-Don’t be too cheeky and avoid trying to bag a seat for the dinner.
-Simply show up at the after party which is when the real fun usually starts.
+Don’t be too cheeky and avoid trying to bag a seat for dinner.
+Simply show up at the after-party which is when the real fun usually starts.
 If anyone asks just simply say you know the bride from when she did her J1 or your uncle Jimmy’s cousin from Boston.
 You haven’t seen the family since you were a child and are so happy to be a part of their special day.
 Once you’ve decided on your target swoop in with a few token anecdotes about your childhood visits to the Emerald Isle.

 Stephens Green Dublin/ Eyre Square Galway

 For those of you hitting Ireland during the summer months then these are two locations that will be packed with lads and lasses.
 If it’s a hot day then you’ve hit the jackpot.
 Besides the sheer amount of bodies that grace these locations during the summer months, both attractions are well worth a visit.